 Make violations transparent!

-Except those two definitions teams have very often additional agreements, i.e. how many subtasks can be in progress (WIP limit).
+Except for those two definitions, teams have very often additional agreements, i.e. how many subtasks can be in progress (Work In Progress limit).